Americans' heart devices reused safely in India

 Device manufacturers do not support reuse, citing safety concerns.
 Two of those companies - Medtronic and St. Jude Medical Inc. - told Reuters Health last month that they donate new devices to charities around the world.

 But those donations do not cover the need.
-"We're not saying that (reused) devices are just as good as new ones," said Crawford, who is part of a research group at the University of Michigan in Ann Arbor.
+"We're not saying that (reused) devices are just as good as new ones," said Dr. Thomas Crawford, a cardiologist who is part of another research group at the University of Michigan in Ann Arbor.
 But, he added, they could offer an additional way to get pacemakers and ICDs to people who need them.

 Crawford's group has applied for FDA approval to send recycled heart devices overseas for a clinical trial.
 Their program - dubbed Project My Heart Your Heart - has collected close to 1,800 pacemakers and ICDs that have at least four years of battery life left.